viniazvd/vue-coe-validator/README.md

 Name           | About
 -----------    | ----------
 $hasError      | params: (inputName(String) -`required`, formName(String) -`required only with multiple forms`)
-$isValidForm   | i'm lazy and you already know what this does

 ## Validator methods

 Name           | About
 -----------    | ----------
-init           | wip
-reset          | params: (formName(String) - `optional`.
-Obs: no parameter resets inputs of all forms validate       | sorry, i'm lazy validateAll    | sorry, i'm lazy
+init           | params: (obj with valitations, formName(String)) - set validation for new field reset          | params: (formName(String) - required only when you have more than one form validate       | params: (formName(String) - required only when you have more than one form - Obs: returns a promise

 ## Customize validation messages globally